rameezsajid/QuizApp/README.md

 - Built using Java
 - XML
 - SQLite for Database
-- Android Application that allows users to be able to take a series of quizzes.
+- Android Application that allows users to play a series of quizzes.
 - Difficulty levels option

 # Screenshots of App